AntonioGio/AntonioGio/README.md

 - 👨‍🏫 Previously, I was a school teacher specializing in languages and history

-- 🌎 I am Canadian-American, grew up in Montréal Canada, and currently live in Medellín Colombia
+- 🌎 I am Canadian-American, grew up in Montréal Canada, and currently live in Florida

 - 🔠 I speak English, French, and am learning Spanish